herangitbooks/www.3dic.xyz/en/heran.md

 Department of Precision Engineering, School of Engineering, The University of Tokyo, Tokyo, Japan

-**Research Subjects**: Combined Surface Activation Approaches to Low-Temperature Wafer Bonding for 3D Integration:
+**Thesis**: Combined Surface Activation Approaches to Low-Temperature Wafer Bonding for 3D Integration.

-1. Development of new wafer surface activation methods for low-temperature \(≤200 °C\) dielectric \(SiO2-SiO2 and SiO2-SiNx\) and Cu/dielectric \([Cu/adhesive](https://www.3dic.xyz/en/Cu-adhesive-hybrid-bonding.html) and [Cu/oxide](https://www.3dic.xyz/en/Cu-oxide-hybrid-bonding.html)\) hybrid bonding,
+1. Development of new wafer surface activation methods for low-temperature \(≤200 °C\) dielectric \(SiO2-SiO2 and SiO2-SiNx\) and Cu/dielectric \(Cu/adhesive and Cu/oxide\) hybrid bonding,
 2. Chemical/mechanical/electrical/microstructure characterization of the bonding surface/interface, and
 3. Study of mechanisms of the surface activations and bonding.